Multiresonator quantum memory with atomic ensembles: Introduction

 \section{Introduction}

 The use of atomic ensembles \cite{Lukin2003,Lvovsky-NatPhot-2009, Hammerer2010,Chaneliere2018,Guo2023,Lei2023,2024-Moiseev-Physics-Uspekhi} is one of the most promising approaches in creating multi-qubit quantum memory (QM) \cite{Azuma2023,Ye2024}.
 In the last decade, the optical QM schemes have been actively developed, in which atomic ensembles are placed in optical resonators \cite{Sabooni2013,2021-PRB-Minnegaliev,Zhou_Review_2023,Duranti2024,Kollath_2025,Liu2025,Lau2025}.
 The interest in developing resonator QM schemes is due to a number of interesting properties and advantages.
-The use of resonators enhances the interaction of photons with atoms, which makes it possible to reduce the optical density of the resonant transition of the atomic ensemble, thereby significantly facilitating the conditions for achieving highly efficient quantum memory.
+The use of resonators enhances the interaction of photons with atoms, which makes it possible to reduce the optical density of the resonant transition of the atomic ensemble, thereby significantly facilitating the conditions for achieving highly efficient QM.
 The latter, in turn, facilitates the achievement of a longer coherence time of resonant transitions due to the significant suppression of interparticle interactions.
-In addition, it is possible to reduce the size of the QM cell in the same way.
-Resonators can also be directly integrated into waveguide circuits, which opens up the possibility of creating compact quantum devices containing QM along with various processors.
+Furthermore, the QM cell size can be reduced in this way.
+Compact resonators can also be directly integrated into waveguide circuits, opening the possibility of creating compact quantum devices that incorporate QM along with various processors.